webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/snowball.md

 1. Request a snowball device from AWS console for delivery
 2. Install the snowball client on the local server
 3. Connect the snowball device to the server and copy the files over using the client
-4. Shipt back the device when the all the necessary data is transferred to the device
+4. Ship back the device when the all the necessary data is transferred to the device
 5. The data from the Snowball will be loaded into an S3 bucket
 6. Snowball is completely wiped